its-riyan/its-riyan/README.md

-- 👋 Hi, I’m @its-riyan
+- 👋 Hi, I’m Riyan
-- 👀 I’m a front end developer and IT business analyst.
-Have strong background in data structure and search engine optimization.
+- 👀 I’m a FrontEnd Developer and DevOps, have strong background in Data Structure and Cloud Computing.
-- 🌱 I’m currently learning data analyst.
+- 🌱 I’m currently learning IT Business Analyst.
 - 📫 reach me at livvmyname@icloud.com

 <!---